 Instructions

-- Make the sauce: Heat the ghee or butter in a large skillet over medium heat.
-Add the onions and sprinkle them with salt, then sauté until tender, about 4 to 5 minutes.
-Add in the garlic and cook for 1 minute or until fragrant.
+- Make the sauce: Heat 1 tablespoon ghee (clarified butter) or butter in a large skillet over medium heat.
+Add 1 cup onions (chopped) and sprinkle them with 1 teaspoon kosher salt, then sauté until tender, about 4 to 5 minutes.
+Add in 3 garlic cloves (minced) and cook for 1 minute or until fragrant.

-- Add in the ground beef and cook until browned, breaking it up as it cooks, about 7 to 10 minutes.
+- Add in 1 pound ground beef or lamb and cook until browned, breaking it up as it cooks, about 7 to 10 minutes.
 Carefully tilt the pan and use a paper towel to drain away any excess liquid in the pan.

 - Stir in the dry spice blend and cook for 3 minutes.
 Add in the wet spice blend and cook for 2 minutes or until the tomato paste starts to darken.

-- Taste the chili and season with salt and pepper as needed.
-Fold in the kidney beans (if using).
+- Taste the chili and season with salt and black pepper as needed.
+Fold in the 1 15-ounce can kidney beans (if using).

-- Serve the Cincinnati chili atop cooked pasta, and sprinkle with crumbled feta cheese or grated cheddar cheese and chopped onions, if desired.
+- To serve: For each person, pair ½ cup of Cincinnati chili with 2 ounces of spaghetti, and sprinkle with crumbled feta cheese or grated cheddar cheese and chopped onions, if desired.
 Enjoy!

 Tammy Spencer says